neopragma/api-mock/README.md

 # API Mock

-NOTE: Server can't read a yaml file from the filesystem.
-Change the design so that ApiMockServer passes the RequestResponseData object to ApiRestMockHandler.

 This is a simple mocking facility for testing RESTful APIs.
 It performs a key-value lookup to find the data to return for RESTful invocations over HTTP(S).
 The "key" comprises the request method concatenated with pipe concatenated with the request URI.
 For example:

 ```shell